How to Run SpinRite on a Mac

 7. I haven’t tried this yet on Apple Silicon.
 You might expect it to work, because it is under emulation, but I just don’t know.
 What error message(s) are you getting?
 Invalid Opcodes?

 FYI, SpinRite 6.1 is now available, and it is capable of booting directly on an Intel Mac from a USB drive.
-I haven’t tried that personally, but that is the report.
+I have now tested that successfully, but it is restricted to certain models even within the Intel Macs.
+See detailed instructions here.
 Since SpinRite is written in Intel assembly language, it won’t boot directly on an M1/M2 Mac, and these instructions may continue to be helpful.

 1. Yes, invalid opcodes.
 I’m thinking that maybe its because i’m using the test builds.
 I might try using the last 7.0.8 developer preview image.
 See if that makes any difference.